-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers working to protect the night.
-This month we’re highlighting the work of Landon Bannister in Tasmania, Australia with an article by Megan Eaves.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers working to protect the night.
+This month we’re highlighting the work of Landon Bannister in Tasmania, Australia.

 The island of Tasmania is Australia’s southernmost state, sitting 150 miles (240 km) south of the mainland.
 Just a bit smaller than Ireland, it’s Australia’s least populous state, with around 570,000 residents mostly living in the main city, Hobart.

 Go directly south and a little east off the map of Australia and you’ll find Tasmania separated from the mainland by the Bass Strait.
 It’s a place of tremendous biodiversity and rugged landscapes that spread from temperate rainforests to dolerite mountains and sweeping coastal cliffs that tower over arcs of sugar-sand beach.
 The island is also home to the nocturnal Tasmanian devil, the carnivorous marsupial immortalized as a tornado-like beast in the Looney Tunes series (they don’t actually spin, but they are known for being cantankerous).

 Originally from Tasmania, Landon Bannister is president of Dark Sky Tasmania, the local DarkSky International chapter.
 He has worked in the lighting industry for more than 20 years and is passionate about the role lighting plays in human health and the built environment.

 Landon tells me he first heard about the dark sky movement a decade ago when the Illuminating Engineering Society’s Melbourne chapter held a screening of The City Dark, a documentary about light pollution.

 “I was based in Melbourne at the time and, when I watched it, I couldn’t believe our lighting industry was causing all this havoc.
 It was terrible,” he recalls.